danmunz/recipes/sichuan_chili_oil.md

 ### The chili base
 - 3/4 cups red chili flakes
 _these can be [purchased as flakes](https://themalamarket.com/collections/all/products/sichuan-chili-flakes-xiang-la-jiao-mian?aff=2) or made from [whole dried chilis](https://www.amazon.com/Three-Squirrels-Szechuan-Whole-Chilies/dp/B01NASAQ63/) and crushed in a ziploc bag or blender_
-- 4-5 cloves garlic, minced finely
+- 3-4 cloves garlic, minced finely (but not grated)
 - 1 tsp salt
 - 3 tbsp Sichuan peppercorns, lightly crushed
 - 1 tbsp crushed peanuts (optional)

 ### The hot oil
 _These are arranged in order of importance to the recipe, as I perceive them.
-Everything below the star anise is genuinely optional._
+Everything below the bay leaves is genuinely optional._

 - 1.5 cups vegetable oil
 - 4 star anise pods